BHP: BHP Billiton

 In January 2010, following the BHP Billiton purchase of Athabasca Potash for US$320m, The Economist reported that, by 2020, BHP Billiton could produce approximately 15 per cent of the world demand for potash.

 In August 2010, BHP Billiton made a hostile takeover bid worth US$40 billion for PotashCorp.
 The bid came after BHP's first bid, made on 17 August, was rejected as being undervalued.
 This acquisition marked a major strategic move by BHP outside hard commodities and commenced the diversification of its business away from resources with high exposure to carbon price risk, like coal, petroleum and iron ore.
 The takeover bid was opposed by the Government of Saskatchewan under Premier Brad Wall.
 On 3 November, Canadian Industry Minister Tony Clement announced the preliminary rejection of the deal under the Investment Canada Act, giving BHP Billiton 30 days to refine their deal before a final decision was made; BHP withdrew its offer on 14 November 2010.
+Canada's decision to block the deal was generally viewed as surprising by the global investment community.

 On 22 February 2011, BHP Billiton announced that it had paid $4.75 billion in cash to Chesapeake Energy for its Fayetteville shale assets, which include 487000 acre of mineral rights leases and 420 mi of pipeline located in north central Arkansas.
 The wells on the mineral leases are currently producing about 415 million cubic feet of natural gas per day.
 BHP Billiton planned to spend $800 million to $1 billion a year over 10 years to develop the field and triple production.

 On 14 July 2011, BHP Billiton announced that it would acquire Petrohawk Energy of the United States for approximately $12.1 billion in cash, considerably expanding its shale natural gas resources in an offer of $US38.75 per share.

 On 22 August 2012, BHP Billiton announced that it was delaying its US$20 billion (£12 billion) Olympic Dam copper mine expansion project in South Australia to study less capital intensive options, deferring its dual harbour strategy at West Australian Iron Ore and slowing down its Potash growth option in Canada.
 The company simultaneously announced a freeze on approving any major new expansion projects.

 Days after announcing the Olympic Dam pull-out, BHP Billiton announced that it was selling its Yeelirrie Uranium Project to Canadian Cameco for a fee of around $430 million.
 The sale was part of a broader move to step away from resource expansion in Australia.

 On 19 August 2014, BHP Billiton announced it would create an independent global metals and mining company based on a selection of its aluminium, coal, manganese, nickel, and silver assets.
 The newly formed entity, named South32, was subsequently demerged with listings on the Australian Securities Exchange the JSE and the London Stock Exchange.